Antimony Carver: Reception

-Though Katie Schenkel of Comics Alliance noted that "all the characters have their charms and appeal", she stated that the manner in which Siddell had written Antimony is particularly interesting.
+Though Katie Schenkel of ComicsAlliance noted that "all the characters have their charms and appeal", she stated that the manner in which Siddell had written Antimony is particularly interesting.
 Schenkel pointed out that Antimony is "flawed" despite having extraordinary talent, being somewhat secretive, selfish and self-loathing, and making big mistakes throughout the story.
 Schenkel praised the character by saying that it is "nice to see a protagonist handled with this much care and complexity".
 Joe Zabel of The Webcomics Examiner stated that he was particularly fond of Antimony's character design, noting her "distinctive mascara-tinted eyes and high cheekbones", which make the character look older and more composed.

-Burgas noted that Siddell did a good job of making Antimony and Kat seem very precocious while reminding the reader every once in a while that the characters are indeed still children.
+Burgas said that Siddell did a good job of making Antimony and Kat seem very precocious while reminding the reader every once in a while that the characters are indeed still children.
 Tris McCall of Inside Jersey praised Antimony's character strongly, stating that "to call her anything less than magnetic would be a gross understatement."
 Michael Burgin of Paste Magazine called Antimony a "marvelously opaque, unpredictable protagonist", stating that the most moving and memorable moments in Gunnerkrigg Court are when Antimony "falters in her friendships or is called out for her flaws".
 Siddell himself has said that Antimony is his favorite character in Gunnerkrigg Court.